David Campese: Australia vs Wales

 Campese scored his 64th and final international Test try in Australia's 74–9 defeat of Canada.
 It was Campese's first Test try in 14 months.

-1996 Australian Tour to Europe
+Australian Tour to Europe

-Campese was a member of the 11th Wallabies to tour the United Kingdom.
 The 1996 Australia rugby union tour in Europe was Campese's final rugby tour before his retirement from international Test rugby.
 While the tour contained Tests against Italy, Scotland, Ireland and Wales, Campese only played against Italy and Wales.
-The Australian team was heavily criticised for its performances.
-However, the tour remains the only time Australia had won every match on a tour to Europe that included provincial matches.